BayshoreNetworks/gargoyle/README.md

-This software ignores certain elements by default so as to not be too agressive or disrupt legitimate functionality:
+This software ignores certain elements by default so as to not be too aggressive or disrupt legitimate functionality:

 	- any open ports that the system is aware of (data comes from "/proc/net/tcp")
 	- any port in the ephemeral range for the target system (data comes from "/proc/sys/net/ipv4/ip_local_port_range")